IKEA

 Classic IKEA design language that reads clean and inoffensive in most rooms.
 The HEMNES line has a slightly more traditional character than IKEA minimalist alternatives, with panel detailing that gives it modest warmth.
 Not a design statement, but a furniture object that serves its space without demanding attention.

-Three storage drawers plus a convertible single-to-double function at under $700 is essentially unmatched in the furniture market.
-The value case is overwhelming for buyers who need both sleeping functionality and bedroom storage.
-No other product at this price comes close to delivering this combination.
+Three storage drawers plus a convertible single-to-double sleeping function at $399 is essentially unmatched in the furniture market.
+The value case is compelling for buyers who need both sleeping functionality and bedroom storage in one piece.
+No comparable product at this price consistently matches this combination of features.

 What People Are Saying